 While fast delivery is crucial for almost half of consumers, many also want free delivery.
 Balancing the dual demands for fast and free delivery can prove costly for small businesses, especially as big marketplaces offer more and more ways to qualify for faster and cheaper or free delivery.

 While, obviously, the golden standard is the fast and free used by Walmart, Target, and Amazon, many small businesses simply can’t afford it without heavily cutting into profit margins.

 In many cases, the best alternative is to rely on an outsourced fulfillment partner to simplify and reduce costs.
 3PLs leverage economies of scale to reduce total warehousing costs.
 Many also utilize inventory and warehouse management to reduce distribution times and costs by better allocating inventory.

 Outsourcing Inventory and Fulfillment

 Eventually, most small businesses won’t be able to grow and scale while keeping fulfillment completely in-house.
 At the same time, using marketplace solutions, like Fulfillment by Amazon, can be restrictive to separate channels.

 Finding a fulfillment partner like Deliverr, that offers infrastructure as a service and keeps your SKUs close to demand to speed up delivery times, is a great option.

-Offering fast shipping is a great way to increase conversions, delight your customers, and stay competitive in the current landscape.
+Offering fast delivery is a great way to increase conversions, delight your customers, and stay competitive in the current landscape.
 You need to ensure you can keep up with increased demand and high-velocity seasons.

-Deliverr’s FBA-like multi-channel fulfillment comes with clear pricing, easy onboarding and a hassle free experience so you can focus on growing your eCommerce business.
+Deliverr’s FBA-like multi-channel fulfillment comes with clear pricing, easy onboarding and a hassle-free experience so you can focus on growing your eCommerce business.